 Mt.
 Kanchenjunga is the third-highest peak on the planet.
 It is beautiful, and its essence can generally be felt in India and Nepal.
 When the sun rises over the mountain ranges, it looks glittering like gold.
-The sunrise views are splendid, and people generally come from around the world to view the panorama.
+The sunrise views are splendid, and people from around the world generally come to view the panorama.
 You may have also seen its pictures in newspapers and journals.

 How do you reach Kanchenjunga base camp?